 Length: 101 minutes / 1.68 hours

-The Wizard of Oz is one of those movies that is so ingrained in our society’s popular culture, that we sometimes forget that some of the aspects of this film are not normal.
+The Wizard of Oz (1939) is one of those movies that is so ingrained in our society’s popular culture, that we sometimes forget some of the aspects of this film are not normal.
 I mean, scarecrows don’t really talk or walk or wish for brains (zombies might, but they don’t exist either).
 Furthermore, and more to the point, the secondary plot of this film (the first being a girl’s wish to go home) is a battle between witches and wizards.
-And though the film version of the story makes the whole endeavor merely the comatose dream of a Kansas farm girl, there are undoubtedly many magical influences.
+And though the film version of the story makes the whole endeavor merely the comatose dream of a Kansas farm girl, there are undoubtedly many magical influences throughout.

 Harry Potter and the Deathly Hallows 1 & 2